Alef125/Biology/Computational Systems Biology - Fall 2021 (TA)/Final Exam/README.md

-The final exma for this course.
+The final exam for this course.
 For solutions, email me.